testcontainers/testcontainers-go/docs/features/build_from_dockerfile.md

 # Build from Dockerfile

-Testcontainers-Go gives you the ability to build an image and run a container from a Dockerfile.
+Testcontainers-go gives you the ability to build an image and run a container from a Dockerfile.

 You can do so by specifying a `Context` (the filepath to the build context on